NiX3r/SoftBot/README.md

 - `!sb game` - commands for game section

-  - `!sb game help` -

-  - `!sb game list <index>` - list of all teams sorted by alphabetic and counted max to 10
+  - `!sb game list <index>` - list of all teams sorted by ID and counted max to 10

   - `!sb game date <date>` - shows all games to the specific date (date format: '21.08.2002' or '21.8.2002')